Mr Russell Harrison

 Ms Iresha Herath

-Iresha commenced in the role of General Counsel in February 2015 and has wide-ranging experience in senior legal environments both in private and public enterprise.
-She is committed to strong communication across all levels of an organisation and seeks to inspire and lead a strong service focus and provide quality legal advice.
+Iresha commenced in the role of General Counsel in March 2015 and has wide-ranging experience in senior legal environments both in private and public enterprise.
+She is committed to strong communication across all levels of an organisation and seeks to inspire and lead with a strong service focus and provide quality legal advice.

 Download print version